kanishkegb/MAE-6286/Notes.md

 * Explicit schemes: need small step sizes, BC changes affect the next time step

 ### Lesson 2
-* Implicit method - 1D
+* implicit method - 1D
+* put what we don't know on the left and what we do know on the right

 ### Lesson 3
 * 2D - heat conduction